franciscocorrales/eve/docs/features.rst

 Predefined Database Filters
 ---------------------------
 Resource endpoints will only expose (and update) documents that match a predefined filter.
-This allows for multiple resource endpoints to seamlessy target the same database collection.
+This allows for multiple resource endpoints to seamlessly target the same database collection.
 A typical use-case would be a hypothetical ``people`` collection on the database being used by both the ``/admins`` and ``/users`` API endpoints.